-Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The School's DST should be aware of local procedures for making a Prevent referral to Channel.